-Tech, transport woes hit Wall Street
+US STOCKS-Tech, transport woes hit Wall Street

-The Dow Jones Transport Average .DJT, often looked at as a gauge of the economy's health, was down 3.2 percent, dragged lower after a disappointing outlook from package delivery company United Parcel Service (UPS.N).
+The Dow Jones Transport Average, often looked at as a gauge of the economy’s health, was down 3.2 percent, dragged lower after a disappointing outlook from package delivery company United Parcel Service.

-The transports fell to their lowest point in nearly two months as UPS rival FedEx (FDX.N) also fell.
+The transports fell to their lowest point in nearly two months as UPS rival FedEx also fell.

-The S&P 500 technology sector .SPLRCT was the worst performing major group, falling 1.2 percent even as Facebook (FB.O) shares gained 3.3 percent after the social media company's results.
+The S&P 500 technology sector was the worst performing major group, falling 1.2 percent even as Facebook shares gained 3.3 percent after the social media company’s results.

 Tech has been the best-performing sector this year, leading the S&P 500’s 10.2 percent run this year.